martinpitt/github-webhook-playground/README.md

 -----------

  * For interacting with GitHub, create a [Personal Access Token](https://github.com/settings/tokens) with the appropriate permissions; for editing labels etc. you at least need `public_repo`.
 Put that token into `~/.config/github-token`.

+ * For the webhook handler, create a random passphrase, store it in `~/.config/github-webhook-token`, and set it as the secret when creating a webhook on your project.